 The canal forms the provincial boundary here, and you enter the Province of Gelderland.

 about 1 km further, you reach a T-junction.
-Turn right along Veen steeg, follow the signs for Wageningen / junction 13.
+Turn right along Veen steeg, follow the sign for junction 13.

-cycle 3 km along Veen steeg: the last section is now a cycle path.
+cycle 3 km along Veen steeg, a long straight road with one bend: the last section is now a cycle path.

 at the end, just before the bridge, turn left along the tree-lined canal.
 You now enter Wageningen.